-- is disabled; or has certain health conditions with specific additional needs; - has special educational needs (whether or not the child has a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is in a family whose circumstances present challenges for the child, such as drug/alcohol abuse, adult mental health issues or domestic abuse; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - has returned home to their family from care; - is at risk of 'honour' based abuse such as Female Genital Mutilation or Forced Marriage; - is at risk of being radicalised; - is a privately fostered child; - is persistently absent from education, including persistent absences for part of the school day; - is showing early signs of abuse and/or neglect; and/or - is particularly vulnerable in any of the ways identified in section 6 above.
+- is disabled; or has certain health conditions with specific additional needs; - has special educational needs (whether or not the child has a statutory education, health and care plan [EHCP]); - · has a mental health need - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from education, home or care; including persistent absences for part of the school day and inadequate explanations for absence - has experienced multiple suspensions; is at risk of being permanently excluded from school; or attends alternative provision or a pupil referral unit; - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation; - is in a family whose circumstances present challenges for the child, such as drug/alcohol abuse, adult mental health issues and/or domestic abuse; - is misusing drugs or alcohol themselves; - has a family member in custody, or is affected by parental offending; - has returned home to their family from care; - is at risk of so-called 'honour' based abuse such as Female Genital Mutilation or Forced Marriage; - is at risk of being radicalised; - is a privately fostered child; - is showing early signs of abuse, exploitation and/or neglect; and/or - is particularly vulnerable in any of the ways identified in section 6 above.

 Early help might best be provided by simple pastoral support and may be something the school is able to address with parents/carers or the child her/himself so that the child's needs are met quickly and easily.
 Early help can only be provided with the express consent of parents/carers.
-The school will keep a record of any such help to record clear targets, actions for all parties including parents/carers and progress, using the WCC Early Help Pathway to Change form as appropriate (please see https://api.warwickshire.gov.uk/documents/WCCC-640-1948).
+The school will keep a record of any such help to record clear targets, actions for all parties including parents/carers and progress, using the WCC Early Help Pathway to Change resources as above as appropriate (please see https://api.warwickshire.gov.uk/documents/WCCC-640-1950).